sw360/capycli/Readme.md

 Conversion support from or to our SBOM format is available.
 For converting CycloneDX (XML) to JSON or for converting SPDX SBOMs, we like to refer you to the open source tools from [CycloneDX](https://cyclonedx.org/).

+For information about the "quality" of the SBOMs, or may be better the information that someone might expect in a specific format, please have a look at [SBOM Quality](documentation/SBOM_Quality.md)

 ## Mapping a SBOM to SW360